View our EdD Early Childhood specialization completion requirements

 How to Become a Social Worker

 A college education is needed for most social worker jobs.
 A bachelor’s degree in social work can help you enter the profession.
-But if you want to take your social work practice to the next level—and potentially earn a higher salary—becoming a licensed clinical social worker (LCSW) could be the career path for you.
+But if you want to take your social work practice to the next level—and potentially seek a higher salary—becoming a licensed clinical social worker (LCSW) could be the career path for you.
 And that requires a master’s degree.

-To obtain licensure in most states, you will need to earn a Master of Social Work degree from a program with accreditation from the Council on Social Work Education (CSWE).
+To obtain licensure in most states, you will need to earn a Master of Social Work (MSW) degree from a program with accreditation from the Council on Social Work Education (CSWE).
 CSWE-accredited MSW programs are specifically designed to prepare students to pursue state licensure and begin their social work practice as an LCSW.

 Where Can I Earn a Master of Social Work Degree?